canada-ca/digital-playbook-guide-numerique/en/9-address-security-privacy-risks.md

 * Develop robust IT Continuity plans, including infrastructure and data backups, to ensure that your digital service is able to return to operational status with minimal disruption.
 * Determine how long you need to protect your assets during and after their life / intended use.
 * Document the plan and process for maintaining up-to-date and supported software for services/system
-* {: .dpgn-digital-architectural} Make sure to leverage existing services and frameworks such as the Pan-Canadian Trust Framework to foster multi-jurisdictional service delivery.
+* Make sure to leverage existing services and frameworks such as the Pan-Canadian Trust Framework to foster multi-jurisdictional service delivery.

 </section>